Canesten 2% Cream

 - Fill in a medical questionnaire and answer a few questions about your general health and lifestyle

 - One of our registered doctors will review your order and check if Canesten cream is right for you

 - You can then choose your delivery option at the checkout.
-Your medication will be posted by our pharmacy to either a preferred address or a local post office for you to collect
+Your medication will be posted by our pharmacy to a preferred address

 Apply your Canesten cream thinly and evenly to the affected area around the entrance of the vagina, about two or three times daily.